astoff/digestif/README.md

 License
 -------

-The software itself (everything outside the `digestif-data` folder) is under the MIT license.
+The software itself (everything outside the `data` folder) is under the MIT license.

-Some of the files in the `digestif-data` folder are extracted or adapted from other sources, such as package manuals or books, and therefore may inherit specific license details.
+Some files in the `data` folder are extracted or adapted from other sources, such as package manuals or books, and therefore may inherit specific license details.
 At a minimum, they should be free to use, redistribute and modify.

 [gif]: https://user-images.githubusercontent.com/6500902/70077785-c5f27100-1601-11ea-9cfb-6e7ebd3c61ae.gif
 [info-issues]: https://github.com/astoff/digestif/wiki/Common-installation-issues#info-nodes